rebumatadele/Todo-list-typescript/README.md

 ## Description

 This Todo List application allows users to create, manage, and track their tasks.
-It is built using Vanilla JavaScript, without any external libraries or frameworks.
+It is built using  Typescript and pure HTML/CSS without any external libraries or frameworks.

 ## Features